whitehatboy005/login_page-2/README.md

-you want visit this mode click on this link https://whitehatboy005.github.io/webpage-2/ username = harish and password = jarvis
+If you want to visit this model click on this link https://whitehatboy005.github.io/webpage-2/ username = harish password = jarvis